 How chemotherapy works

 Chemotherapy is one of the most common treatments for cancer.
 It uses certain drugs to kill cancer cells or to stop them from growing and spreading to other parts of your body.
-Your doctor might prescribe chemo by itself or together with surgery, radiotherapy, hormone therapy or biological therapy (immunotherapy).
+Your doctor might prescribe chemotherapy by itself or together with surgery, radiotherapy, hormone therapy or biological therapy (immunotherapy).

 Your cancer doctor, called an oncologist, may prescribe one drug or a mix of different ones, depending on: